youxiberlin/hackernews-react-express-mongo/README.md

 # Hacker News with React, Express, MongoDB

 This is my own version of [Hacker News](https://news.ycombinator.com/).
-Frontend was developed with React, and the backend was with Express and MongoDB.
+Frontend was developed with React, and the backend with Express and MongoDB.

 ## Getting Started